Medical expert of the article

 - pathological narrowing of the spinal canal;

-- defeat of the zone of transition of the base of the skull to the spinal column;
+- damage to the transition zone of the base of the skull to the spinal column;

-To date, experts continue to research risk factors that can lead to the development of syringomyelia.
+Today, experts continue to study risk factors that can lead to the development of syringomyelia.

 Risk factors